14 Jun Administration for Children Youth and Families – Family and Youth Services Bureau – Basic Center Program

 - Check out FYSB’s website at https://www.acf.hhs.gov/fysb/programs/runaway-homeless-youth.
 It offers a wealth of resources on BCP and other programs including everything from fact sheets to current grantees and estimated funding allocations per state.

-- Contact Assel Grant Services at firstname.lastname@example.org if you need assistance preparing this grant.
+- If you think you may need assistance preparing this application contact Assel Grant Services as soon as possible.
+Rosie Brennan, Community Engagement Specialist will be happy to talk with you about this opportunity and provide you a quote for grant services.
 AGS has a qualified team of grant professionals who have written several awarded BCP proposals and have served as a federal reviewer for FYSB programs.

 Competency #1: Knowledge of how to research, identify, and match funding resources to meet specific needs